Liam-Deacon/CLEED/doc/manual/part-2/ch11-quantum-mechanical-functions.rst

 -----------------

-This chapter summarises the quantum mechanical utility functions used by CLEED, primarily Clebsch-Gordan coefficients, spherical harmonics, and spherical Hankle functions.
+This chapter summarises the quantum mechanical utility functions used by CLEED, primarily Clebsch-Gordan coefficients, spherical harmonics, and spherical Hankel functions.

-11.2 Clebsh-Gordan Coefficients
+11.2 Clebsch-Gordan Coefficients
 -------------------------------

 (qmcgc.c:)